The World Turned Inside Out

 In the company of these protagonists, Witte de With continues to be a mediating agent for artists and thinkers with the aim to upset linear narratives of knowledge with the ambition that art will turn the world inside out.
 As The World Turned Inside Out continues throughout the Fall of 2013, a growing network of interlocutors from the arts, humanities and politics will shift away from familiar twentieth century references to instigate another mindset -one that reflects on the diversity of materials, cultures, religions and histories, and puts them into work through public talks, live events, film premieres, and performances.

-The World Turned Inside Out is a program conceived by Defne Ayas (Director), and developed together with Amira Gad (Associate Curator) and Virginie Bobin (Assistant Curator).
+The World Turned Inside Out is a program conceived and commissioned by Defne Ayas (Director), and developed together with Amira Gad (Associate Curator) and Virginie Bobin (Assistant Curator).

 Click for more info on Aranda, Julieta